-In order to use the library and its branch libraries you will need to register as a patron (with the exception of the periodicals reading room where it is possible to read the newspapers on open shelves without presenting a library card).
+In order to use the library and its branch libraries you will need to register as a library patron by using an identity document.

 You will need to apply for a library card or register with the Estonian ID-card or the residence permit card in order to use the Tallinn Central library and its branch libraries.
 Library card is issued on the basis of a valid ID and has to be renewed yearly.